 A13 – Building Resiliency in 12 Months or Less

 You’ve been tasked with building a business continuity program, you have to show results now, and you have limited resources.
-Join the presenter, head of risk and resiliency at Allergan, as he uses Allergan as a case study to walk through 10 key steps of building a fast, effective, and sustainable business continuity program in 12 months or less – without breaking the bank.
+Join the presenter as he uses case studies, lessons learned, and other success stories to walk through key steps of building a fast, effective, and sustainable business continuity program in 12 months or less – without breaking the bank.

 A14 – The Critical Need for VOAD Participation

 Dan Schreiter, ABCP, PHR, SHRM-CP, Business Continuity Manager, Kwik Trip, Inc.

 Kwik Trip is a chain of more than 400 convenience stores with more than 18,000 employees.
 This presentation will share why becoming a local Volunteer Organization Active in a Disaster (VOAD) member or establishing a Public/Private Partnership with your local Emergency Management officials will be a key component when it comes to response/recovery operations, not just for the community, but for your business, too.
 Hear about real-life situations in which Kwik Trip worked with state and local emergency management officials in their critical events planning exercises.
 Learn how your organization holds the key in establishing public/private partnerships.